cch1/janus/README.md

  1. The path components of URIs are assumed (per [RFC 3986](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier#Syntax)) to be a string of `/`-separated and [url-encoded](https://en.wikipedia.org/wiki/Percent-encoding) segments (note that percent-encoding is not the same thing as RFC-compatible url-encoding, notably in the treatment of `+`).
  1. The route abstraction handles encoding and destructuring transparently; it models the URI as a sequence of URL-decoded string segments.
- 1. Route matching is decomplected from handler dispatching per the Ring model.
+ 1. Route identification is decomplected from dispatching to the handler.
  1. For all but the most complex routes, pure data can represent the entire route definition.
  1. Forward (generation) and backward (identification) routing are (with appropriate care) inverses of each other.
- 1. Protocols are used for most conceptual tasks, e.g. segment matching and segment generation.
+ 1. Protocols are used for most conceptual tasks, e.g. segment matching/generation and dispatching.
  1. Dispatching is based on route matching only.
 There is no support for dispatching based on other attributes of an HTTP request, such as method.
 Other libraries, such as [liberator](https://github.com/clojure-liberator/liberator), do an excellent job of managing HTTP method-based processing _after_ routing.
  1. Routing works the same in Clojure and Clojurescript.
  1. A single compact data structure should represent all that is necessary for matching, generating and even dispatching.
 For common route components (constant strings, leaf nodes, etc), the syntax should be particularly compact.
  1. Both forward and backwards routing can be performed in the scope of an existing route.

 ## Comparisons
- * Compared to Compojure, janus offers routes-as-data, (theoretical) Clojurescript compatibility, invertible routes, independent route identification and dispatching, and protocol-based extensibility.
+ * Compared to Compojure, janus offers routes-as-data, Clojurescript compatibility, invertible routes, independent route identification and dispatching, and protocol-based extensibility.
 On the downside, janus offers no support for dispatching based on HTTP method.
  * Compared to bidi, janus offers (generally) invertible routes, independent route identification and dispatching, and a higher-level abstraction that deals with encoding and destructuring.
 On the downside, janus offers no support for dispatching based on HTTP method.
- * Compared to wire, janus offers invertible routes, (theoretical) Clojurescript compatibility and protocol-based extensibility.
+ * Compared to wire, janus offers invertible routes, Clojurescript compatibility and protocol-based extensibility.
 On the downside, janus offers no support for dispatching based on HTTP method.

 ## Usage